grpc/proposal/A36-xds-for-servers.md

 requested `:authority`.
 Routes are matched the same as on client-side.
-`Route.non_forwarding_action` is expected for all Routes used on server-side and `Route.route` continues to be expected for all Routes used on client-side; a Route with an inappropriate `action` causes RPCs matching that route to fail.
+`Route.non_forwarding_action` is expected for all Routes used on server-side and `Route.route` continues to be expected for all Routes used on client-side; a Route with an inappropriate `action` causes RPCs matching that route to fail with UNAVAILABLE.
+If `HttpConnectionManager.rds` references a NACKed resource without a previous good version, an unavailable resource because of communication failures with control plane or a triggered loading timeout, or a non-existent resource, then all RPCs processed by that HttpConnectionManager will fail with UNAVAILABLE.

 [Like in Envoy][envoy lds], updates to a Listener cause all older connections on that Listener to be gracefully shut down (i.e., "drained") with a default grace